 Lying on the stomach is not likely to hurt the baby since the uterine walls could provide enough protection for the baby.
 It is just that you may feel uncomfortable sleeping in this position (5).

 As your pregnancy advances, your body tells you what is comfortable and what is not.
 The best thing you can do is to listen to your body and stop things that make you feel uncomfortable.
-Place yourself in a physically and mentally comfortable position so that you can have a good night’s sleep and a healthy pregnancy.
+Place yourself in a physically and mentally comfortable position so that you can have a good night’s sleep and healthy pregnancy.

 2. Pregnancy and Heartburn; University of Rochester Medical Center